spacemanidol/MSMARCO/README.md

 	"wellFormedAnswers":"[]"
 }
 ~~~
+## Download the Dataset

+To Download the MSMARCO Dataset please navigate to [msmarco.org](http://www.msmarco.org/dataset.aspx) and agree to our Terms and Conditions.

 ## Utilities, Stats and Related Content
 Besides the main files containing judgments, we are releasing various utilites to help people explore the data and optimize the data for their needs.
 They have only been tested with python 3.5 and are provided as is.
 Usage is noted below.
 If you write any utils you feel the community could use and enjoy please submit them with a pull request.